 No, cards cannot Activate on the same turn a card is played.
 However, passive and Intrinsic attributes go into effect automatically.

 Yes.
 Face down cards are considered Inactive.
-They only cost one Spark to play this way, have zero Attack, two Defense, and have limited Actions they may take.
-To flip a card face up, pay its full cost minus one.
+They only cost one Spark to play this way, have 0 Attack, 2 Defense, and have limited Actions they may take.
+To flip a card face up, pay its full cost minus 1.

 As long as you have Actions to spend, you may play as many cards as you would like.
-Activating existing Sources is generally free and does not cost an Action.
+Activating existing Sources is typically free and does not cost an Action.

 You may have five cards on your Frontline, three on your Backfield, and as many Sources as you want.
 Creatures may have one Augment attached to them, and Tokens can share spaces with other cards and Tokens.